People (magazine)

 People is an American weekly magazine that specializes in celebrity news and human-interest stories.
-It is published by People Inc., a subsidiary of IAC.
-With a readership of 46.6 million adults in 2009, People had the largest audience of any American magazine, but it fell to second place in 2018 after its readership significantly declined to 35.9 million.
-People had $997 million in advertising revenue in 2011, the highest advertising revenue of any American magazine.
-In 2006, it had a circulation of 3.75 million and revenue expected to top $1.5 billion.
-It was named "Magazine of the Year" by Advertising Age in October 2005, for excellence in editorial, circulation, and advertising.
-People ranked number 6 on Advertising Ages annual "A-list" and number 3 on Adweeks "Brand Blazers" list in October 2006.
+It is published by People Inc., a subsidiary of People Incorporated.

+As of 2025, People has approximately 2.2 million paid subscribers across print and digital editions, making it one of the largest magazine audiences in the United States.

 Peoples website, People.com, focuses on celebrity and crime news, royal updates, fashion and lifestyle recommendations and human interest stories.
+In 2025, the website attracted approximately 187 million monthly visits across desktop and mobile platforms.

-People is perhaps best known for its yearly special issues naming the "World's Most Beautiful", "Best & Worst Dressed", and "Sexiest Man Alive".
+People produces yearly special issues naming the "World's Most Beautiful", "Best & Worst Dressed", and "Sexiest Man Alive".
 The magazine's headquarters are in New York City, and it maintains editorial bureaus in Los Angeles and in London.
-In 2006, for financial reasons, it closed bureaus in Austin, Miami, and Chicago.

 History

-Andrew Heiskell, who was the chief executive officer of Time Inc. at the time and the former publisher of the weekly Life magazine, is credited with coming up with the idea for People.
-The founding managing editor of People was Richard Stolley, a former assistant managing editor at Life and the journalist who acquired the Zapruder film of the John F. Kennedy assassination for Time Inc. in 1963.
-Peoples first publisher was Richard J. "Dick" Durrell, another Time Inc. veteran.
+Andrew Heiskell, who was the chief executive officer of Time Inc. at the time and the former publisher of the weekly Life magazine, is credited with coming up with the idea for People Weekly.
+The founding managing editor was Richard Stolley, a former assistant managing editor at Life and the journalist who acquired the Zapruder film of the John F. Kennedy assassination for Time Inc. in 1963.
+The first publisher was Richard J. "Dick" Durrell, another Time Inc. veteran.

 Stolley characterized the magazine as "getting back to the people who are causing the news and who are caught up in it, or deserve to be in it.
 Our focus is on people, not issues."
 Stolley's almost religious determination to keep the magazine people-focused contributed significantly to its rapid early success.
 It is said that although Time Inc. pumped an estimated $40 million into the venture, the magazine only broke even 18 months after its debut on February 25, 1974.
 Initially, the magazine was sold primarily on newsstands and in supermarkets.
 To get the magazine out each week, founding staff members regularly slept on the floor of their offices two or three nights each week and severely limited all non-essential outside engagements.
 The premiere edition for the week ending March 4, 1974, featured actress Mia Farrow, then starring in the film The Great Gatsby, on the cover.
 That issue also featured stories on Gloria Vanderbilt, Aleksandr Solzhenitsyn and the wives of U.S. Vietnam veterans who were missing in action.
 The magazine was, apart from its cover, printed in black-and-white.
 The initial cover price was 35 cents.